i3mDevep/check-in-face/README.md

 ## Getting Started

 1. Clone the repository to your local machine.
-2. Navigate to the frontend directory (`/path/to/frontend`) using your terminal.
+2. Navigate to the frontend directory.
 3. Set up environment variables by creating a `.env` file in the root directory of the frontend.
-Refer to the backend README for the required values.
+Refer to the backend https://github.com/i3mDevep/check-in-face-backend/tree/main README for the required values.
 4. Start the development server using `pnpm start`.

 ## Environment Variables